 If the visual arts don’t do it for you, there are plenty of opportunities in Brooklyn to hear the music of all kinds.
 Many of the artistic neighborhoods have venues for local and big acts.
 With the growing popularity and notoriety of Brooklyn in the art world, more and more big artists are making stops to play in Brooklyn’s clubs and theaters.
 But you don’t even have to pay the price for a ticket to a concert if you don’t want to.
 There are places where you can catch free shows in parks and other venues in the borough.
 Prospect Park has a summer concert series that is free to the public, and Fulton Landing features Bargemusic, a free classical music concert series that also runs during the summer months.

 So there you have it.
 Brooklyn is a place with a history that remains a vibrant part of the present and promises to be an essential part of the future of New York City.
-Move to Brooklyn, and you’ll be living in the midst of artists and scholars.
+Move to Brooklyn, and you’ll be living amid artists and scholars.
 You’ll be insulated from the hectic Manhattan streets while enjoying every convenience and luxury a person could want when living in the greatest city on Earth, New York.

 You’ll also find many different kinds of private educational institutions in Brooklyn.
 There are many Yeshiva’s as well as other religion-based schools.
 The number of choices a student and their parents face is daunting.
 But it also ensures that every child gets the best opportunity to excel and meet their potential.